alsotang/pushbot/readme.md

 # When to use

-When you wanna notify your user some info instantly.
-And you dont have a native app or dont wanna send a email.
+When you wanna notify yourself some messages instantly.
+And you dont have a native app or dont wanna send an email.

 # How to use

-1. Let your user start this bot using Telegram: [puuushbot](https://t.me/puuushbot)
+1. Start this bot using Telegram: [puuushbot](https://t.me/puuushbot)
-2. User would give you back a push id
+2. The bot would generate a token for you
 3. curl the push service:

     ```shell